SHAM LABS

 And patterns can be studied.

-Once you observe the mask,
+Once you recognize the mask,

-you have a choice.
+you get a choice.

 Now you are reading this.